Hair to stay: Australia mullet heads celebrate hairstyle revival

-Kurri Kurri, Australia, Feb 24, 2018 (AFP) - - "Business at the front, party at the back" was the mantra for the crowd of Australians sporting a mullet haircut at an inaugural festival celebrating the vintage style on Saturday.
+Kurri Kurri (Australia) (AFP) - "Business at the front, party at the back" was the mantra for the crowd of Australians sporting a mullet haircut at an inaugural festival celebrating the vintage style on Saturday.

 More than 150 people showcasing the hairstyle popular in the 1970s and 80s flocked to a small town north of Sydney for the event, swishing their locks and parading their chops to cheering fans.